7. Byte and Halfword Instructions

 NZVC unchanged

-STUFFB and STUFFH stuff the low byte or the low halfword halfword of r[s1] into the byte or halfword of r[dst] selected by the low 2 bits of r[s2], with no effect on the condition codes or the rest of r[s2].
+STUFFB (stuff byte) and STUFFH (stuff halfword) move the low byte or the low halfword of r[s1] into the byte or halfword of r[dst] selected by the low 2 bits of r[x].
+While the inicated byte or halfword of r[dst] is changed, the remaining bits of r[dst] are unchanged.
+In effect, these stuff data from r[s1] into a field of r[dst].
+This has no effect on the condition codes.

-In combination with LOADS and STORES, these operations are used store bytes or halfwords in memory.
-For example, if R3 holds a character and R4 is a pointer to a byte in memory, this instruction sequence will store that character in that byte, using R1 as a temporary register:
+In combination with LOADS and STORES (see Chapter 2), these operations are used store bytes or halfwords in memory.
+For example, this instruction sequence will store data from the low 8 bits of r[3] in the byte pointed to by r[4], using r[1] as a temporary register:

 LOADS R1,R4